dezeve/loon-css/README.md

 # About

-loon-css is a tiny CSS library for styling HTML.
-An example web page with the styles that can be included with the library can be accessed by running `kitchen-sink.html` in your browser.
+loon-css is a tiny CSS library for styling HTML elements.
+By running `kitchen-sink.html` in your browser, you can access a sample web page containing HTML elements built with the library.

 ### Getting Started